newjersey/join/README.md

 - Provide counsel on technical matters in plain English to our team and stakeholders
 - Coordinate and work with in-house technical teams in agencies, including those who support legacy systems, to execute on development projects

-### Digital Product and Project Manager Roles
+### Digital Product and Project Management
-A senior digital product and project manager who excels at leading cross-functional teams using data-driven decision making, human-centered design, agile methodologies, and modern practices.
-As part of the team, the digital product manager will:
+Digital product and project managers who excel at leading cross-functional teams using data-driven decision making, human-centered design, agile methodologies, and modern practices.
+As part of the team, product managers:
 - Lead end-to-end product and project management activities to enable the delivery of modern solutions that meet the needs of users for a key project
 - Establish the project environment necessary to operate as a high performing cross-functional team in partnership with stakeholders
 - Develop and communicate the vision, strategy, and product roadmap